ashawkey/stable-dreamfusion/readme.md

 cd stable-dreamfusion
 ```

 **Important**: To download the Stable Diffusion model checkpoint, you should create a file called `TOKEN` under this directory (i.e., `stable-dreamfusion/TOKEN`) and copy your hugging face [access token](https://huggingface.co/docs/hub/security-tokens) into it.
+If you haven't done so before, you will also need to login to the hugging face hub by running `huggingface-cli login`.

 ### Install with pip
 ```bash